bhagyashree29009/bhagyashree29009/README.md

-- 👋 Hi, I’m Bhagyashree Nath
+Hi, I’m Bhagyashree Nath
-- 👀 I’m interested in C/C++ and Web Development
+👩‍💻 Passionate about C/C++ and Web Development
-- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on Software Development Projects
-- 📫 How to reach me: Mail me at bhagyashreenathcse@gmail.com
+💻 Skilled in the MERN Stack (MongoDB, Express, React, Node.js) 🤝 Open to collaborating on innovative Software Development projects 📬 Reach me at: bhagyashreenathcse@gmail.com

 <!---
 bhagyashree29009/bhagyashree29009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.